Risk Reduction and Prevention

 Screening and Key Information for Staff

-All "eligible" people with diabetes (i.e. those who are 12 years and over and DO NOT attend an eye clinic for diabetic retinopathy) should have their eyes examined at least annually for detection of diabetic retinopathy
+All “eligible” people with diabetes (i.e. those who are 12 years and over and DO NOT attend an Eye Clinic for diabetic retinopathy) should have their eyes examined 6 monthly, annually or biennially for detection of diabetic retinopathy, depending on their eye screening pathway based on previous results.

-• In Tayside, it is the function of the Diabetic Retinopathy Screening Programme (DRSP) to call/recall all ‘eligible’ people with diabetes for annual screening.
+• In Tayside, it is the function of the Diabetic Eye Screening Programme (DES) to call/recall all ‘eligible’ people with diabetes.

-• A call/recall is conducted on each Health Centre in rotation and digital retinal photography is performed at Ninewells Hospital, Perth Royal Infirmary, Health Centres or Community Hospital Sites.
+• A call/recall is conducted on each Health Centre in rotation and digital retinal photography is performed at Ninewells Hospital, Perth Royal Infirmary, Arbroath Infirmary, Health Centres and Community Hospital sites.

-• Digital retinal photography is usually unnecessary if the patient already attends a hospital-based Eye Clinic for diabetic retinopathy.
-If there is doubt as to whether the pereson is being seen by an Ophthalmologist, the person should be screened.
+• Digital retinal photography may be unnecessary if the patient already attends a hospital-based Eye Clinic for diabetic retinopathy.
+If there is doubt as to whether the person is being seen by an Ophthalmologist, the person should be screened.

 • The SCI-Diabetes information system is the feeder for “eligible” people with diabetes which is populated either by GP practice systems or by using a SCI-Diabetes webform.
 All people with diabetes should be registered on SCI-Diabetes.
 In Tayside the preferred method of registration is by using a webform.

-• Invitations are sent out directly from the DRSP administration office at Ninewells Hospital.
-If anyone wishes to arrange an appointment, they are asked to contact the DRSP administration office directly.
+• Invitations are sent out directly from the DES administration office at Ninewells Hospital.
+If anyone wishes to arrange an appointment, they are asked to contact the DES administration office directly

-• If a person attends the Diabetes Clinic at Ninewells the DRSP adminstration office will endeavour to organise an appointment at the same time, however, this cannot be guaranteed.
+• If a person attends the Diabetes Clinic at Ninewells, the DES administration office will endeavour to organise an appointment at the same time, however, this cannot be guaranteed.

 • Newly diagnosed people with diabetes should be screened within 12 weeks from diagnosis.
 This will automatically happen if the GP has registered the person in their GP practice system or SCI-Diabetes.